flutter/website/flutter-for-ios.md

 on a child view to dynamically add or remove child views.
 In Flutter, because widgets are immutable there is no direct equivalent to `addSubview()`.
-Instead, you can pass a function to the parent that returns a widget, and control that child's creation via a boolean flag.
+Instead, you can pass a function to the parent that returns a widget, and control that child's creation with a boolean flag.

 The following example shows how to toggle between two widgets when the user clicks the `FloatingActionButton`: